-When appropriate upon receipt of notice, the Title IX Coordinator will cause a prompt, fair, and impartial process to be initiated, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
+When appropriate upon receipt of notice, the Title IX Office will cause a prompt, fair and impartial process to be initiated, commencing with an investigation, which may lead to the imposition of sanctions based upon a preponderance of evidence (what is more likely than not), upon a responding student or other accused individual.
 Procedures detailing the investigation and resolution processes of the Embry-Riddle Aeronautical University Daytona Beach campus can be found online here.
-The Coordinator is ultimately responsible for assuring in all cases that the behavior is brought to an end, the Embry-Riddle Aeronautical University Daytona Beach campus acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
-The Coordinator is also responsible for assuring that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
+The Title IX Office is ultimately responsible for assuring in all cases that the behavior is brought to an end, the Embry-Riddle Aeronautical University Daytona Beach campus acts to reasonably prevent its recurrence, and the effects on the victim and the community are remedied.
+The Title IX Office is also responsible for assuring that training is conducted annually for all advocates, investigators, hearing officers, panelists, and appeals officers that encompass a hearing process that protects the safety of victims and promotes accountability.
 Training will focus on sexual misconduct, domestic violence, dating violence, sexual assault, stalking, sexual harassment, retaliation, and other behaviors that can be forms of sex or gender discrimination covered by Title IX and Clery Act.
 Training will help those decision-makers in the process of protecting the safety of victims and promoting accountability for those who commit offenses.